 So, if one work order takes longer to complete, all the other work orders aren’t pushed back.
 This helps you always complete work orders on time.
-On-time delivery can help you please tenants – improving tenant retention and building revenue.
+On-time delivery can help you please tenants and improve tenant retention.

-So, it’s important to improve your work order response times to keep tenants happy.
+So, it’s important to improve response time to work order requests to keep tenants happy.
 You can do this by setting service benchmarks that help your team fix problems quickly.
-And, you should prioritize work orders so that the most urgent problems are solved first.
+And you should prioritize work orders so that the most urgent problems are solved first.
 Plus, your team should be able to address work orders from anywhere – instead of wasting time going back to their desk.

 The easiest way to implement these changes is with work order software, which helps you set and track benchmarks.
-And, it can automatically prioritize every work order for you.
-Plus, with a mobile app, it can help your team address work orders from anywhere with up to date info on the go.
+And it can automatically prioritize every work order for you.
+Plus, a mobile app can help your team address work orders from anywhere with up-to-date info on the go.